 Students are expected to be at school at 8.35am and in class for the start of each period.
 If a student is late for any reason they need to report to the school office.
 Caregivers are expected to explain lateness in line with Ministry of Education requirements.

-Parents/guardians must indicate, in writing, to the school well ahead of time when there is to be a planned absence for a student’s self-interest trip (holiday) or any other reason by emailing email@example.com.
-Students in Years 11 to 13 need to also complete a Self Interest Form which confirms the arrangements for any assessments they may be missing in that time.
+Parents/guardians must complete the application through Schoolbridge well ahead of time when there is to be a planned absence for a student’s self-interest trip (holiday) or any other reason.
+Students in Years 11 to 13 need to also complete a Self Interest Form available in their Google classroom which confirms the arrangements for any assessments they may be missing during that time.
 Please refer to Managing National Assessment – Student Extracts which is available on the college website.